phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 There are a few things worth noting:

 - We don't differentiate between blocks allocated from a block list and blocks allocated from the fallback allocator.
 This means that new blocks created in `alloc` are added to the block list on `dealloc`, thereby increasing the number of blocks of that size.
-- The `alloc` method is the only place where new blocks are created in our implemenation.
+- The `alloc` method is the only place where new blocks are created in our implementation.
 This means that we initially start with empty block lists and only fill the lists lazily when allocations for that block size are performed.
 - We don't need `unsafe` blocks in `alloc` and `dealloc`, even though we perform some `unsafe` operations.
 The reason is that Rust currently treats the complete body of unsafe functions as one large `unsafe` block.
 Since using explicit `unsafe` blocks has the advantage that it's obvious which operations are unsafe and which not, there is a [proposed RFC](https://github.com/rust-lang/rfcs/pull/2585) to change this behavior.

 ### Using it